mjon/WildCounts/_posts/2021-10-16-thats-no-pollinator-thats-a-flower-visitor.md

 <div class="indent">
 <figure>
 <a href="https://inaturalist.nz/observations/1103156" title="hatched NZ mantis ootheca"><img src="https://live.staticflickr.com/8634/15724571940_1008bff03b.jpg" width="480px" alt="hatched NZ mantis ootheca"></a>
-<figcaption>This is an hatched NZ mantis (<i>Orthodera novaezealandiae</i>) egg case (ootheca).
+<figcaption>This is a <b>hatched</b> NZ mantis ootheca.
 Since it's hatched, the life stage here is <b>not</b> eggs.
 There is no NZ mantis of any life stage in this photo.
 Instead, it gets added to iNaturalist with the obseravtion field "Animal sign and song" set to "Evidence of egg laying", since this is evidence that egg laying happened here in the past.</figcaption>
 </figure>
 </div>